bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 1. Antipatterns in way of working
 1. Change in Scope of our PI
 1. Discuss 3966 - Atemp solution was implemented, do we need to revisit this?
+1. 2007 - What work is remaining on URL Structure?
 1. SBC_Pay doesnt support credit card refund.
 General discussion on how are we going to manage this?
 Next steps(dependency?) and risk assessment if we are not able to work get to a solution by Name Request go live.
 1. How to execute the upcoming PI's?
    - Remote vs In person?